JulianaAbreu/gympass/README.md

 ## Description

-This project aims to list the "reactjs" user repositories and the commits made in each repository.
+This project allows you to view repositories and commits of the user "reactjs" according to user search parameters.

-The technologies used were React, redux and redux-pack (middleware for redux) to handle asynchronous requests handling, styled-components (CSS-in-JS), Jest + Enzyme to tests unit, and ESLint + Prettier as linter.
+The technologies used were React, redux and redux-pack (middleware for redux) to handle asynchronous requests handling, styled-components (CSS-in-JS), Jest + Enzyme to tests unit and ESLint + Prettier as linter.

 ## ES6+ features
 #### Destructuring